HwWobbe/Wip-Main/README.md

     - Sales emphasis may need to preceed Branding
       - Sales should drive Marketing.
         - first Marketing activity should be proposed cohort defininitions
+          - consider defining this by the "MoveReasons" insights

 - BdcTalks
   - W. + boss talks
     - in Waterloo?